LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 ## Solution to[ Exercise 11.2](https://python-programming.quantecon.org/#np_ex2)

-Here’s our first pass at a solution:
+Here is our first pass at a solution:

 ```{code-cell} ipython3
 :hide-output: false